eosnetworkfoundation/grant-framework/applications/subdeeply-application.md

 - Are there any other projects similar to yours in the EOSIO ecosystem?
 None, not even a similar one with the same focus and objectives.
   - If so, how is your project different?

 Blockchain education is still in its early stages, there are no services or platform like Saubdeeply.
-As a general idea, it is good to have educational hubs, and subdeeply aims to provide the gateway to impact blockchain education, and drive adoption in EOSIO-based blockchains.
+As a general idea, it is good to have educational hubs, and subdeeply aims to provide the gateway to impact blockchain education, and drive adoption in EOSIO (Antelope) based chains.
   - If not, are there similar projects in related ecosystems?

 ## Team